SkyfallWasTaken/skyfall-site/src/content/blog/slack.md

 However, two days ago, Slack reached out to us and said that if we don't agree to pay an extra $50k **this week** and $200k a year, they'll deactivate our Slack workspace and delete all of our message history.

 One could argue that Slack is free to stop providing us the nonprofit offer at any time, but in my opinion, a six month grace period is the _bare minimum_ for a massive hike like this, if not more.
-Essentially, Salesforce (a **$230 billion** company) is strong-arming a small nonprofit for teens, by providing less than a week to pony up a pretty massive sum of money, or risk cutting off communications with the 60k+ teens in the workspace.
+Essentially, Salesforce (a **$230 billion** company) is strong-arming a small nonprofit for teens, by providing less than a week to pony up a pretty massive sum of money, or risk cutting off all our communications.
 That's absurd.

+## The impact

 The small amount of notice has also been catastrophic for the programs that we run.
 Dozens of our staff and volunteers are now scrambling to update systems, rebuild integrations and migrate _years_ of institutional knowledge.
 The opportunity cost of this forced migration is simply staggering.